substantic/rain/docs/guide/overview.rst

 -------------------------------------------

 When running multiple sessions, there is no intention to fairly schedule or prioritize them.
-The objective is only overally efficient resource usage.
+The objective is only overall efficient resource usage.

 Comparison with similar tools